learn-the-web/topics/javascript-syntax.md

 ### String joining

-Javascript, as with many modern programming languages, allows you to join together multiple strings and variables.
-To combine strings and variables in Javascript use the plus (+).
+JavaScript, as with many modern programming languages, allows you to join together multiple strings and variables.
+To combine strings and variables in JavaScript use the plus (+).

 ```js
 // Use the plus (+) to join strings and variables